notaryproject/specifications/signature-specification.md

 - Payload/Message `m`: The data that is integrity protected - e.g. descriptor of the artifact being signed.
 - Signed attributes `v`: The signature metadata that is integrity protected - e.g. signature expiration time, creation time, etc.
-- Unsigned attributes `u`: Unsigned attributes `u`: These attributes are not signed by the signing key that generates the signature.
+- Unsigned attributes `u`: These attributes are not signed by the signing key that generates the signature.
 We anticipate unsigned attributes contain content that may be signed by an different party e.g. Certificate chain signed by a CA, or TSA countersignature signed by the TSA.
 - Cryptographic signatures `s`: The digital signatures computed on payload and signed attributes.

 A signature envelope is `e = {m, v, u, s}` where `s` is signature.